 I was very honoured to be asked, but know that my time here has been profoundly disrupted.

-Have you ever experienced spiritual growing experiences that were as painfully “stretching” as medical efforts to extend your skin?
+Has Andrew Teal ever experienced spiritual growing experiences that were as painfully “stretching” as medical efforts to extend the skin on his burned feet?

 My goodness, that’s a good question, and hard to answer.
 I remember when I started out in public ministry I had a tussle with obedience to authority, and I steamed over one Christmas at the workload.
 I’m aware I’ve been very ungracious at times.
 And getting married was wonderful, as was becoming a parent, but the changes you need to make to be a good husband and dad are quite profound, and getting the balance right between public ministry and personal family life can be a tricky thing to achieve.